t0nyren/markdown-site-template/README.md

 # Simple Markdown site template
 #### Incredible simple but powerful site template

+Markdown webdocs is the technology of building a web site from web components by writing special markup Component Markdown Language.
+It was initially designed for writing documentation and help system, now allows you to create sites with complex layout.

+Written so the site can be compiled into a fully compliant HTML or published without compilation.
+For example, the home page of this site is compiled in HTML, other pages is client-translated CML form.

+To edit pages on the site has built-in editor.
+You can organize online editing or modifying local files and then publish the changes.
+Local edits using the integrated editor is easier to make with node-webkit.
+When using VCS is very easy to control your changes as human-readable diffs.

+This template was created using the original bundle of the libraries jquery.js, bootstrap and controls.js

-Very easy content editing and management structure of the site (the site can be generated from a shell script!), static pages with great download speeds and the ability to host it anywhere, powerful JavaScript environment allows you to create a dynamic document without restrictions.
+Easy content editing and management structure of the site, great download speed and the ability to host it anywhere, powerful JavaScript environment allows you to create a dynamic documents and sites without restrictions.

-Very simple, you do not need to edit *HTML, CSS, JS, PHP, ASP, JAVA, PERL, PYTHON, RUBY* and a billion other technologies.
-Just open .html file and edit TEXT in it.
-The marked text you are reading is written as plain text.
-Open the 'View page source' and see it.
-But if you want these are the technologies they are still.

 Demo:
 http://aplib.github.io/markdown-site-template